MicrosoftDocs/learn/learn-pr/ai-business-school/foster-ai-ready-culture-marketing/includes/2-marketing-case-study-introduction.md

 At Microsoft we face many of these same challenges.
 Although our engagement programs were surfacing plenty of leads, our conversion to sales remained on par with industry benchmarks and we felt that we could do better.
 Our marketing teams were looking for ways to make better use of our data in identifying and qualifying leads so that we could filter and prioritize them before they are sent to sales to reduce the amount of time sellers spend contacting unproductive leads.
 By improving marketing lead qualification, we hoped to create a robust foundation for better alignment between marketing and sales.

-In short, we face the same challenges as any other marketing organizations and we’ve found that we can address many of them with strategic implementation of AI.
+In short, we face the same challenges as any other marketing organization and we’ve found that we can address many of them with strategic implementation of AI.

 ## Questions